immunie/interview-front-end-test/README.md

 Just don't overengineer it too much.
 Keep it simple.

+### Delivery

+_Deployment_: Deploy your project to Vercel or Netlify.
+Ensure that the deployed site is accessible and functional.

+_Documentation_: Write a README file that includes:
+- A brief description of the project
+- Instructions on how to set up and run the project locally
+- Any additional features you implemented
+- Instructions on how to run tests (if any)

+_Submission_: Once everything is ready, send us the following information:
+- The link to your GitHub repository
+- The deployed link to your project on Vercel or Netlify
+- Make sure your GitHub repository is public or accessible to us.

 ### Points of interest

 It all depends of the level of seniority you're applying to, of course.
 But our main observations are: